 730 Evaluations generally take several months to complete and can be quite pricey, upwards of $10,000 or more.
 A judge may order one party to pay all of it or assign a percentage of the fee to both parties.
 There are alternatives to the 730 eval such as private mediation.

-Call Santa Rosa Child Custody & Visitations Lawyers at the Law Office of Carolyn Vandyk Today!
+Call Santa Rosa Child Custody & Visitations Lawyers at Vandyk Law, PC Today!

 A parenting agreement that works for both partners in regards to child custody and visitations can sometimes be difficult.
 If you are recently separated and need legal help, a Santa Rosa Child Custody Attorney can help you.
 Contact us today at (707) 528-1100 for a consultation.
 They have your best interest at heart and can help you battle these rather stressful custody cases.